Capitol Hill Occupied Protest: June 29

-The fifth shooting near the zone occurred in the early morning of June 29.
-A 16-year-old black male, Antonio Mays Jr., was killed and a 14-year-old male was in critical condition with gunshot wounds.
-Mays was a resident of San Diego, California and reportedly left home for Seattle a week earlier.
-On video, a series of 12 or 13 gunshots is heard at 2:54 a.m., just before a voice warns of "multiple vehicles", "multiple shooters" and a "stolen white Jeep" as protesters scrambled into position.
+The fourth shooting near the zone occurred in the early morning of June 29.
+A 16-year-old boy, Antonio Mays Jr., was killed, and a 14-year-old boy, Robert West, was in critical condition with gunshot wounds.
+A lawsuit filed by West and his attorney Evan Oshan blamed "city leadership for not just allowing, but promoting, the CHOP zone".
+Oshan also represents Mays's estate.
+Mays's and West's complaints are still unresolved as of 2025, and SPD said the case remained active.
+Mays was a resident of San Diego, California, and reportedly left for Seattle a week earlier.
+A video showed a series of 12 or 13 gunshots at 2:54 a.m., just before a voice warns of "multiple vehicles", "multiple shooters", and a "stolen white Jeep" as protesters scrambled into position.
 After a five-minute lull, another 18 gunshots are heard as the "white Jeep" crashes into a barricade or a portable toilet.
-Some witnesses said they believed that shots were being fired from the vehicle, but no evidence has emerged to support this.
+CHOP medics attempted to aid the two victims and transport them to further care.
+After calling 911, the medics were directed to a rendezvous point to meet an ambulance, but miscommunications between SPD and the fire department caused the ambulance to repeatedly drive away from the transport car, and Mays died in the car.

 During its investigation, the SPD discovered that the crime scene had been disturbed.
 Police made no arrests in any of the shootings since June 20.
 According to a volunteer medic who witnessed the incident, CHOP security forces shot at the SUV driven by the teenagers after it crashed into a concrete barrier.